Home / Procedures /

 Astigmatism causes your vision to be blurred at both near and far distances.
 It occurs when your cornea is shaped more like a football than a basketball.

 A cataract is the clouding of the eye’s natural lens.
 Most cataracts develop with advancing age, typically between ages 60-80.
+People with cataracts see the world as if through a dirty window, making daily activities more difficult.

 When a cataract causes your eye’s lens to lose its clarity, the only option is to replace it with an intraocular lens (also known as an IOL).
 Intraocular lenses are artificial lenses that are implanted to replace your natural lens when it is removed during surgery.
 The lens is permanent, needs no maintenance, and can remain in your eye for your entire life.